dgc-network/dgc-contract-backup/docs/source/application_developer_guide.rst

 Step 4: Create a Contract Registry
 ----------------------------------

-In this step, you will use the ``smart-contract-cli`` container to create a contract registry for the ``intkey-multiply`` smart contract.
+In this step, you will use the ``dgc-contract-cli`` container to create a contract registry for the ``intkey-multiply`` smart contract.

 Each smart contract requires a contract registry so that Smart can keep track of